 Current Gallery Exhibition:

 Janet's latest collection is on display in the Art Gallery at Cornerstone Cellars Winery, Yountville (Napa Valley), California.
 This exhibit features fifteen of her newest paintings.
-Janet will be in residence at the winery's Art Gallery on April 11, 2015 from 11:00 am until 3:00 pm.
-This is part of the City of Yountville's annual Sip 'n Stroll festival.
-Janet will guide visitors through her exhibit and give lectures discussing her unique technique and her mastery of oil pastel in addition to working on her latest work-in-progress, so all visitors will be able to personally interact with the artist.
-Many old and new friends will be joining Janet for this debut.
+Janet was in residence at the winery's Art Gallery on April 11, 2015 as part of the City of Yountville's annual Sip 'n Stroll festival.
+Janet guided visitors through her exhibit and discussed her unique technique and her mastery of oil pastel in addition to working on her latest work-in-progress, so all visitors were able to personally interact with the artist.
+Many old and new friends joined Janet for this debut.
 Her new paintings are more brilliant, bold and unique than any pieces she has done to date and are a true art lover's once in a lifetime experience.
-We hope you will join us for this much anticipated event.
-If you are not able to come by on Saturday, April 11th, Janet's artwork will be on display for the remainder of the summer, so please visit any time.
+We hope you will come by the tasting room to see Janet's latest exhibit -- her artwork will be on display for the remainder of the summer.
+Please visit any time.

 Below is a video of Janet's previous exhibition held in December 2011 and January 2012 at the gallery, Art on the Boulevard, Vancouver, Washington.